 People often treat the form of B12 as a marketing choice.
 In manufacturing, it’s about compatibility with the process and the formula.
 How well the B12 integrates—and how it holds up over time—depends on the gummy’s thermal profile, pH, solids, and when the active is introduced.

-A practical way to approach it is to ask: will this B12 form dissolve or disperse cleanly, remain stable under the process conditions, and avoid creating taste, color, or appearance issues over shelf life?
+Ask yourself: will this B12 form dissolve or disperse cleanly?
+Will it remain stable under the process conditions?
+Will it avoid creating taste, color, or appearance issues over shelf life?

 Gummies amplify sensory problems

-With a capsule, you swallow quickly.
-With a gummy, you chew-and that extended contact time makes off-notes, aftertaste, and texture defects much more noticeable.
-Even if potency is perfect, a gummy can still fail in the market if the experience isn’t consistent from the first bottle to the last.
+A capsule you swallow quickly.
+A gummy you chew.
+That extended contact makes off-notes, aftertaste, and texture defects far more noticeable.
+Even if potency is perfect, a gummy can still fail in the market if the experience isn't consistent from the first bottle to the last.

 - Off-taste that creeps in on the finish